 Yes.
 If you have an offer of health coverage from your employer that meets certain standards, you will not be eligible for a tax credit through the Marketplace and may wish to enroll in your employer's health plan.
 However, you may be eligible for a tax credit that lowers your monthly premium, or a reduction in certain cost-sharing if your employer does not offer coverage to you at all or does not offer coverage that meets certain standards.
-If the cost of a plan from your employer that would cover you (and not any other members of your family) is more than 9.86% of your household income for 2019 and 9.78% for 2020, or if the coverage your employer provides does not meet the "minimum value" standard set by the Affordable Care Act, you may be eligible for a tax credit1.
+If the cost of a plan from your employer that would cover you (and not any other members of your family) is more than 9.5% of your household income for the year (adjusted to 9.12% for 2023 and 8.39% for 2024), or if the coverage your employer provides does not meet the "minimum value" standard set by the Affordable Care Act, you may be eligible for a tax credit1.